stuffmatic/fSpy/_README.md

 ## Backstory

-Once upon a time, I wrote BLAM, a still image camera calibration add-on for [Blender](https://blender.org), that has gained some popularity in the Blender community.
-Apart from the obvious shortcoming of being Blender specific, the add-on's UI is pretty clunky, requires some manual steps to show the effect of a user's changes etc etc. fSpy is meant to replace BLAM by providing the same core functionality in a stand alone app with a much improved UI.
+Once upon a time I wrote BLAM, a [Blender](https://blender.org) add-on for still image camera calibration that, despite its clunky UI, has gained some popularity in the Blender community. fSpy is an attempt to bring BLAM's functionality to a wider audience in the form of a stand alone app.

 ## Writing an exporter

 Currently, fSpy only supports exporting camera parameters to [Blender](https://blender.org), but the code is structured so that adding new exporters should be fairly easy.
+The Blender exporter generates a python script that when run in Blender configures the selected camera.

+In theory, camera parameters computed by fSpy could be exported to any application that has a notion of a 3D camera and provides some way to programatically set the camera parameters.

+fSpy supports exporting camera parameters as plain JSON data, which might be a good starting point for writing a new exporter, since you initially don't have to care about the fSpy code.

 If you are interested in working on a new exporter, [get in touch](https://github.com/stuffmatic/fSpy/issues)!

-In theory, camera parameters computed by fSpy could be exported to any application that has a notion of a 3D camera and provides some kind of scripting interface.
-The current Blender exporter, for example, generates a python script that when run in Blender configures the selected camera.

-fSpy supports exporting camera parameters as plain JSON data, which might be a good starting point for writing a new exporter, since you initially don't have to care about the fSpy code.

-## Building and running
+## Running the app in development mode

 fSpy is written in [Typescript](https://www.typescriptlang.org) using [Electron](https://electronjs.org), [React](https://reactjs.org) and [Redux](https://redux.js.org).